rachelcluke/my-MDb/README.md

 ### My Movies Page

 - Dynamic Customisation
   - When the user is logged in/ registered, they are redirected to their account.
-This page displayes their username.
+This page displays their username.
   \
     &nbsp;